 As Earl Grey is my all-time favorite tea, all kinds of baked goods infused with Earl Grey tea are my top choices in bakeries.
 I would rank it higher than chocolate with my love of sweets (you see how serious I am?)!
 Earl Grey cookies, Earl Grey pound cake, and this Earl Grey chiffon cake just to name a few!
 Hmmm!

-How To Make Earl Grey Chiffon Cake アールグレイシフォンケーキの作り方
+Watch How To Make Earl Grey Chiffon Cake アールグレイシフォンケーキの作り方

 Spongy and airy Earl Grey Chiffon Cake, made with Earl Grey tea and perfect for a snack or dessert.